 Why are you running for (want to be on) city council?

-I believe my years of government and military experience along with my experience managing a private business and my MBA provide me with a unique set of perspectives on the challenge our community will face in the future.
-I have spend over 25 years attending, watching and participating in city council and other city committee/board meetings.
+This community has provided me with a lot and I believe I have and obligation to give back.
+My 30 years of government and military experience along with my experience managing a private business for over 25 years and my MBA provide me with a unique set of perspectives on the challenge our community will face in the future.
+I have spent over 20 years attending, watching and participating in city council and other city committee/board meetings.
 I see these challenges mainly being the changes in business & retail resulting from the Pandemic and the need to keep our community progressing and staying germane as a family friendly and safe community.

 What do you see as the Future of land use in Naperville?

 Properties that are not kept up or are vacant for a long time can attract negative attention to our community.
 We have a lot of property that is in need of a “makeover” to attract new businesses and residents to our community.
 The developers needed to make this happen will need to be incentivized in someway to make these considerable investments in our community (tax breaks, variances, public/private partnerships, etc).
 But the greatest and most needed incentive will be the ability to redevelop these properties for higher density use.
 This is a natural progression in a vibrant, progressive growing community.